timstockford/VMController-AzFunctions/README.md

 func azure functionapp fetch-app-settings <function app name>
 ```

-This should create a local.settings.json file in the StartStopVMOnTimer directory beside the host.json with the settings from the Azure function app.
+This should create a local.settings.json file in the VMController directory beside the host.json with the settings from the Azure function app.

 ### **Test the functions locally**